quovadis-btp/btp-automation/btp-context/runtime-context/modules/kyma-runtime/readme.md

 ```
 In the afermath of this we may need re-synchronize the terraform state with the actual infrastructure configuration.

-One can check the terraform state if there is already an entry via terraform state list
+One can check the terraform state if there is already an entry via terraform state list.
-If yes, first remove the entry from the state via terraform state rm: Command: state rm | Terraform | HashiCorp Developer
+And if yes, first remove the entry from the state via terraform state rm: Command: state rm | Terraform | HashiCorp Developer

-Then I would import the Kyma resource via import block
+Then, import the Kyma resource via an import block

 ### Removing Resources